luiz-diniz/PasswordGenerator/README.md

  * This app generate a password based on the user's preference.

 ## How To Use
+ * Open the "Version" folder, execute the PasswordGenerator.exe
  * Select which elements you want on the password
  * Define the max size of the password
  * Click on "Generate"